 • They want a nontraditional career route but want to use their valuable skills from their graduate program.

-Work With the Employers
+Work Directly with Employers

 Faculty, if you’re interested in connecting with employers, review our Campus Partners Toolkit.
 For more information or if you have any questions, feel free to contact our Employer Engagement team, linh_nguyen [at] emerson.edu (Linh Nguyen) and lorelei_riseman [at] emerson.edu (Lorelei Riseman).